UnitedHealthcare Dental Insurance for Seniors

 UnitedHealthcare Dental Coverage Options

 UnitedHealthcare Dental offers individual and family dental insurance plans across the U.S., with no age limits on acceptance and a range of coverage and premium options.
 UnitedHealth Group, referred to as UnitedHealthcare, received an A+ rating from AM Best for its strong financial standing.
-AM Best gave the same high marks to the Golden Rule Insurance Company, which underwrites many UnitedHealth dental insurance plans.
+AM Best gave the same high marks to the Golden Rule Insurance Company, a subsidiary of the UnitedHealth Group, which underwrites UnitedHealth dental insurance plans.1

 >> From the Pros: Dental Insurance for Seniors